Frequently Asked Questions

 What should I expect on my first visit to the Counseling Center?

+Prior to your first appointment, we will ask you to complete electronic paperwork.
+If we are operating in-person, you may complete the forms on a tablet in our waiting room.
+For telehealth (online) sessions, we will send you a link to complete paperwork on your own device.
+Please allow 10-15 minutes to complete paperwork.
 During your first visit (triage) to the Counseling Center, you will meet with a therapist to discuss your present concerns.
 The therapist will collaborate with you to discuss goals and the process of counseling.
 You may be referred to group, to off-campus services, you may be scheduled for an initial assessment, or added to our waitlist.
 You may or may not meet with the same therapist for your initial assessment as you did for your triage, but typically you will continue to meet with the therapist who did your initial assessment for subsequent visits to the Counseling Center.
 Although therapists often take different approaches to this process, the initial assessment is generally a time for them to get to know you.
 If you feel as though that particular person is not a good fit for you, it is possible to transfer to another therapist.

 For emergencies, please call 911, or contact a hotline or service provider listed in the emergency information section.
+Some of these resources are available 24/7.

 How much does it cost to use the services offered by the Counseling Center?